top of page

 1. What is a jobseeking visa (Germany)?

-The job-seeker visa (also known as a “job-seeker visa” or “job-search visa for skilled workers”) is a residence permit for Germany that allows skilled workers to enter Germany and stay here for the purpose of looking for a job.
-The visa is also very suitable for bridging periods of short-term unemployment (e.g. job-seeking visa after studying or after termination of the employment contract).
+The job-seeking visa (also known as a “job-seeker visa” or “visa for job searches for skilled workers”) is a residence permit for Germany that allows skilled workers to enter Germany and stay here for the purpose of looking for a job ( Section 20 of the Residence Act ).
+The visa is also very suitable for bridging periods of short-term unemployment (e.g. job-seeking visa after studying or after termination of an employment contract).
 In fact, the job-seeker visa is applied for much more frequently in Germany in the form of a residence permit than abroad in the visa version.
-However, it can be expected that this trend will be reversed with the introduction of the new opportunity card from June 1, 2024.

 In many countries, a work contract is a prerequisite for long-term residence for foreigners.
-In Germany, however, legal residence is possible under certain conditions even if there is no work contract.
-However, a person's livelihood must still be secured.
+In Germany, however, legal residence is possible under certain conditions even if there is no work contract .
+However, a person's livelihood must still be secured (see the VISAGUARD guide to applying for a residence permit ).
 Residence is therefore generally only possible if there are financial means to support oneself for several months without a job.

 The job-searching visa exists in several variants:

-• Job search visa for skilled workers with academic qualifications (up to 6 months),
+• Job-seeking visa for skilled workers with (German) academic degrees

-• Job-seeking visa for skilled workers with vocational training (up to 6 months),
+• Job-seeking visa for skilled workers with (German) vocational training

 2. Apply for a jobseeking visa from abroad